CalebBell/thermo/docs/tutorial_phases_and_flash.rst

 Introduction to Phase and Flash Calculations
 ============================================

-I have programmed interfaces for doing property calculations three times now, and have settled on the current interface which is designed around the following principles:
+The framework for performing phase and flash calculations is designed around the following principles:

 * Immutability
 * Calculations are completely independent from any databases or lookups - every input must be provided as input